cscade/MooCS/README.markdown

 Current Features
 ---------------
-The project is in it's infancy, currently at version `0.2-development`.
+The project is in it's infancy.
 Although I have only just begun, the following features are supported:

 * *Queued Requests* - Each request to read data from the BCS device passes through a queue.
 If a large number of simultaneous requests are made, the BCS unit will not need to deal with them all at once.
 Each request is dispatched as the previous one returns.
 * *Cached Structures* - The BCS uses structure files which contain a significant amount of data.
 The *cached structures* feature and the *queued requests* feature work together to make communicating with the device as fast and light as possible, minimizing network traffic and latency when reading consecutive values.